A Deadly Silence

 From his manifesto, Allen comes across as incredibly “nice” and thoughtful.
 Yet he was so enraged he tried to murder people.
 It can’t be that he was unintelligent - he wasn’t, although a college education doesn’t confer wisdom.
 I wonder at his Christian education: was his understanding of the gospel reduced to superficial niceties?
 Did he think being a Christian meant being “nice” to others?
 True Christian behavior springs from a close attachment to God in Jesus Christ, not from a pressure to conform to a pre-conceived mode of Christian “behavior.”

-Can we all agree that political murder is incompatible with Christianity?
+Political murder is certainly incompatible with Christianity.
+Those who secretly admire Allen are not worthy to claim the name of Christ.
 In his manifesto Allen gave credit to his Christian background.
-Where, then, are the voices from Christian leadership repudiating any connection between Christianity and the killing of one’s political opponents?
-I don’t need to hear from them, but others do.
-Consider this: in a recent survey by Network Contagion Research Institute, 50% of those who classified themselves as left of center believed it would be “somewhat justifiable to murder president Trump.”
+It is important, therefore, that our Christian leaders clearly and unequivocally repudiate any connection between Christianity and the killing of one’s political opponents.
+Their voices especially need to be heard by the 50% or so of those who classify themselves as left of center who, according to a recent Network Contagion Research Institute poll, believe it would be “somewhat justifiable to murder President Trump.”

 This is a shocking statistic - an alarm bell - for all who care about the future of our society.
 I have written several times about the moral dysfunction in our society, but I am still waiting for any of our church leaders to take this particular bull by the horns and speak out.
 By that I don’t mean the usual “baby food” of “isn’t violence terrible?”
 Instead I want someone to pinpoint where the rot starts - not by blaming the victim, but by locating it within the diseased hearts of the perpetrators and condemning their actions without reservation.
 This should be meat and drink to the average Church leader.
 Why then the silence?